photoprism/photoprism-docs/docs/user-guide/faq.md

 Although related, keywords and labels serve different purposes:

-* **Labels** may be nested and are primarily used for classification, like "animal", "cat", or "boat".
+* **Labels** may have parent categories and are primarily used for classification, like "animal", "cat", or "boat".
   Duplicates and ambiguities should be avoided.
 * **Keywords** are primarily used for searching.
 They may include similar terms and translations, like "kitten", "kitty", and "cat".